 - The Drummer in Planetary is this occasionally, likely because his information-gathering powers aren't the most useful in a fight.

 - This is Donald Duck's role in many adventures with Scrooge McDuck.
 Scrooge and the nephews might be excited at the prospect of a new adventure.
 Donald has to be coerced.
 Particularly evident in "The Twenty-four Carat Moon" (December, 1958) by Carl Barks.
-He doesn't want to go to a space-travel mission and proclaims "I want to keep my feet on good old Earth".
-Two panels later, he is in the space-traveling vehicle, chained to his seat and his feet are standing on a box of dirt.
+He doesn't want to go on a space-travel mission and proclaims "I want to keep my feet on good old Earth".
+Two panels later, he is in the space-traveling vehicle, chained to his seat with his feet in a box of dirt.
 This doesn't stop Donald from being both useful and sarcastic.

 - In Animorphs, Marco started out as one of these, having no real reason to enter the battle against the invading Yeerks, and not really wanting to get involved.
 This changed BIG TIME when he discovered that Visser One was using the body of his supposedly deceased mother as a host.
 After this he quickly grew into the hero role, but he was still the sarcastic jokester of the group.